rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 nightly version from `src/stage0.json`, but often the normal `nightly` channel will work.

-**Note** see [the section on vscode] for how to configure it with this real rustfmt `x.py` uses, and [the section on rustup] for how to setup `rustup` toolchain for your bootstrapped compiler
+**Note** see [the section on vscode] for how to configure it with this real rustfmt `x` uses, and [the section on rustup] for how to setup `rustup` toolchain for your bootstrapped compiler

 **Note** This does _not_ allow you to build `rustc` with cargo directly.
-You still have to use `x.py` to work on the compiler or standard library, this just lets you use `cargo fmt`.
+You still have to use `x` to work on the compiler or standard library, this just lets you use `cargo fmt`.

 [installing a nightly toolchain]: https://rust-lang.github.io/rustup/concepts/channels.html?highlight=nightl#working-with-nightly-rust